brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

     30% of posterior is >0.1

 But, those numbers are across the entire state of Massachusetts.
 What if you are a decision-maker in a specific district within Massachusetts?
 Because this is a multilevel model, we get estimates not only for the state-level correlation, but also for schools in each ZIP group.
 If we were a decision-maker in a given district, we would want to use the estimate relevant to our district instead of the state average.
-Notice that some ZIP groups have very strong evidence for a positive correlation, while other actually have significant evidence for a negative correlation!
+Notice that some ZIP groups have very strong evidence for a positive correlation, while others actually show evidence for a negative correlation!

 ```python